JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 ```

 {{< callout type="info" >}}
-On the OA5Pro, you need to record without RS and with Wide mode to get such data.
+On the [OA5Pro](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/), you need to record without RS and with Wide mode to get such data.
 {{< /callout >}}

 ##### Adding Telemetry to MP4s

-How to Telemetry Overlay a Video
+How to Telemetry Overlay a Video?

 I tried to bypass this with: https://jalcocert.github.io/JAlcocerT/polar-data-python-analysis/